 5W is an organisation with few rules – just those of general courtesy, consideration and common sense.
 An essential condition of membership is to sign the promise of confidentiality on the application form.
 This is to protect all members.
 Its infringement is an offence under UK law.

 Women Welcome Women (as it was originally known) was constituted as a non-profit Trust.
 On March 1,1999, the organisation became a Company Limited by Guarantee with an international Board of Directors/Trustees.
-The role of Chair is currently shared by a Trustee from the UK and from Switzerland.
-There are Trustees from Australia, Canada, Germany, Japan, Sweden, Switzerland, UK and USA.
+The role of Chair is currently held by a Trustee from Switzerland.
+There are Trustees from Australia, France, Germany, Hungary, Italy, Japan, Switzerland, UK and USA.
 5W continues to operate as a non-profit Trust.

 5W helps women become more self-confident.
 After experiencing other countries and ways of life from within private homes, members return to their own with greater understanding and a broader vision.
 Members in a number of countries do not have the option to travel, but they tell us how much they value the contact of women visiting them.